tlowerison/grandstack-kit/README.md

 - [nginx](https://www.nginx.com)
 - (optional) [cygoose](https://github.com/tlowerison/cygoose/) - a Neo4j database migration tool
 - Your pick of a Kubernetes Cloud Provider
-  - I personally use [Digital Ocean](https://www.digitalocean.com).
-It provides Kubernetes clusters as well as private image repositories for pretty reasonable prices, plus they have plenty of in-depth walkthroughs which I leaned on heavily while making this
+  - I personally use [Digital Ocean](https://www.digitalocean.com), they provide Kubernetes clusters as well as private image repositories for pretty reasonable prices.
+They also have plenty of in-depth walkthroughs which I leaned on heavily while making this

 The basic architecture works as follows:
 - Kubernetes/nginx routes traffic to different services based on path